alanjfs/ragdoll-web/download.md

 # FAQ

-> What are the workstation requirements?
+> What are my workstation requirements?

 - Windows 10+ or CentOS 7+
 - 64-bit Intel® or AMD® processor